Anth 110 - Introduction to Archaeology

 B+ = 89.99 – 87% C+ = 79.99 – 77% D = 67.99 – 58 %

-On the fourth day of class we will pick teams of two students that will have the task of researching an assigned aspect of a famous archaeological fraud, myth, or mystery.
+On the third day of class we will pick teams of students that will have the task of researching an assigned aspect of a famous archaeological fraud, myth, or mystery.
 The findings of your research will be presented as a PowerPoint presentation on the day shown on the class schedule.
+Other presentation software are allowed, but the responsibility that it will work in class on the projector system rests on your shoulders (i.e. if you are trying something else you need to give it a test run to make sure it works).
+Unless otherwise arranged, all presentations will be made from my laptop.

 You will be graded individually on the content, clarity, and style of your portion of the oral presentation, plus the depth and details of your research, and scholarly use of sources to express your findings.
 You will be graded as a team based on the overall style and flow of the PowerPoint and the degree to which it is well integrated and coordinated.
 The overall intent of grading the project in this way is to minimize the problem of having a partner who contributes significantly less to the project affecting your grade.
 Team members who contribute unequally will be clearly exposed by this method.

 In the presentation you should clearly detail the aspect of the archaeological myth, fraud, or mystery which you have been assigned and then evaluate the objective reasons concerning its status as archaeological knowledge.
 Each team will be given 25 minutes for their presentation; 20 minutes for the PowerPoint, split evenly between the two team members at 10 minutes each, and 5 minutes for questions.
-Time limits will be strictly enforced with an overage of about 30 seconds allowed (i.e. a well organized and well timed presentation is expected – practice and time your presentation in advance).
+Please note that there are a couple of topics which will include bigger teams, and hence more time.
+These topics will be explained in class.
+Time limits will be strictly enforced with an allowed overage/underage of 1 minute per presenter (i.e. a well organized and well timed presentation is expected – practice and time your presentation in advance).

 Plagiarism should be carefully avoided during this project.
 Students are urged to read the policies on Academic Honesty at: